Academic & Teaching staff

 Fall of the Roman Empire and the Barbarian Settlements

-I am currently completing a book on the ways in which the Fall of the Roman Empire and the Barbarian Settlements have been interpreted since the early eighteenth century: on how that interpretation was influenced by the circumstances in which historians were writing, and on how their interpretations were exploited by politicians and artists.
+I have just published a book on the ways in which the Fall of the Roman Empire and the Barbarian Settlements have been interpreted since the early eighteenth century: on how that interpretation was influenced by the circumstances in which historians were writing, and on how their interpretations were exploited by politicians and artists.
 For this project I have had support from the British Academy and the AHRC, and I have held fellowships at the British School at Rome and the Collegium Budapest.

-I am also completing a commentary on Bede's Lives of the Abbots of Wearmouth-Jarrow, his sermon on Benedict Biscop and his Letter to Ecgbert, as well as the anonymous Life of Ceolfrid, to accompany a new edition of the texts by Chris Grocock.
+I have also published a commentary on Bede's Lives of the Abbots of Wearmouth-Jarrow, his sermon on Benedict Biscop and his Letter to Ecgbert, as well as the anonymous Life of Ceolfrid, to accompany a new edition of the texts by Chris Grocock.

 My first book was on The Merovingian Kingdoms (450-751) (London, 1994), and was a history of France in the Merovingian period.
 This was followed by Gregory of Tours (Bangor, 1994) and The Missionary Life (2001), which was a study of the lives of missionary saints.
 Much of the research for The Missionary Life was carried out while I held a Fellowship at the Netherlands Institute of Advanced Study.
 More recently I have published, jointly with Danuta Shanzer, Avitus of Vienne: Letters and Selected Prose (Liverpool, 2002), and, with Fred Orton and Clare Lees, Fragments of History: Rethinking the Ruthwell and Bewcastle Monuments (2007).